lucasmbll/image_captioning_gpt2/README.md

 - **Learning Rate**: 6e-4 with 715-step warmup and cosine decay.
 - **Precision**: Mixed precision (bfloat16) for faster training.
 - **Validation**: Evaluated on the **HellaSwag** benchmark for natural language understanding.

 ---

 ### Fine-Tuning for Image Captioning
 The pretrained GPT-2 model was fine-tuned on the **COCO 2017** dataset for image captioning.
-The vision encoder (CLIP) was frozen, and only the cross-attention and projection layers were trained.
+The vision encoder was frozen, and only the cross-attention and projection layers were trained.

 #### Key Details:
 - **Dataset**: COCO 2017 (118K training images, 5K validation images).
-- **Batch Size**: 32 images.
-- **Learning Rate**: 1e-4 with 500-step warmup and cosine decay.
+- **Learning Rate**: Cosine schedule with lr 2e-4 → 1e-4.
 - **Precision**: Mixed precision (bfloat16) for faster training.
-- **Optimization**: Gradient accumulation to simulate larger batch sizes.
+- **Evaluation**: Perplexity and CIDEr on validation subset with deterministic sampling

 ---